dave0909/Preserving-event-streams-secrecy-in-distributed-process-monitoring/README.md

    - `withExternalQueue`: Boolean indicating whether to enable external query.
    - `slidingWindowSize`: The size of the sliding window for event processing.

-1. Start the process state agent:
+## Start the process state agent:
+To start up a process state agent, navigate to its folder and use the following command.
    ```sh
    cd procesStateAgent
    ego-go run processStateAgent.go localhost:6065 localhost:1234 false true